chijioke-ibekwe/raven/README.md

    are shown below:
    - Email Notification Context (provider-hosted template)

-     Use `email_template_id` when the email template is hosted on the provider's platform (e.g. a SendGrid dynamic template).
-The provider handles rendering; Raven sends the template ID and substitution data.
+     Use `email_template_id` when the email template is hosted on the provider's platform.
+The provider handles rendering; Raven sends the identifier and substitution data.
+The value depends on your email provider:
+     - **SendGrid** — the dynamic template ID (e.g. `d-ad34ghAwe3mQRvb29`)
+     - **Amazon SES** — the template name as created via the SES `CreateEmailTemplate` API (e.g. `MyTemplate`)

+     Note: SES stored templates do not support attachments.
+An exception will be thrown if a context using a stored template includes attachments.

     ```php
     // config/notification-contexts.php
     return [